gpremer/mvpeventbus/README.markdown

       // Many more event handlers
     }

 As can be observed, the Presenter has a handler method named after the event but starting with 'on'.
 The `EventBusFactory` injects the `View` specified in the `@UsesView` annotation.
 It also provides a reference to the event bus object used for delivering the event so that the Presenter can send new events to the bus.
+There's also a Guice-enabled version of the event bus factory that avoids the need for a base class and the `UsesView` annotation.
+See the section on Guice support for that.

+As said, once created a presenter is kept alive, so it is safe to store state within the presenter.
+However, when the event bus instance that forwards events to the presenter becomes unreferenced (e.g. the user's session terminates), all associated presenters are removed as well.
+Future versions of the framework may explicit removal of the presenters and the associated view.

 ### Views